This skincare startup wants you to mix your own lotions and potions

 Here’s a new idea in the beauty industry: DIY lotions and potions.
-LOLI, a direct-to-consumer startup that launched this month, is betting that women would enjoy putting together raw ingredients to formulate face masks, cleansers, creams, and moisturizers.
-LOLI was founded byTina Hedges, a former executive at L’Oreal and Estée Lauder, and was among the startups launched at Grand Central Tech’s Accelerator class of 2015.
+LOLI, a direct-to-consumer startup, is betting that women would enjoy putting together raw ingredients to formulate face masks, cleansers, creams, and moisturizers.
+LOLI was founded byTina Hedges, a former executive at L’Oreal and Estée Lauder, and was among the startups launched at Grand Central Tech’s Accelerator class of 2018.

 The brand sells bases, oils, and infused waters, which can be combined according to various recipes.
 To make things less complicated, it also sells kits with three ingredients, plus a recipe card that explains how to blend them to make a hydrating mask, a serum, plus a cleanser.